techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/set-up-common-area-phones.md

 1. Enter the display name you want to show on the phone's home screen.
 1. Select **Save**.

+### Resource Account Sign in Test

+Use this tool: [Teams phone sign in test](https://testconnectivity.microsoft.com/tests/TeamsPhoneDeviceSignIn/input) to test that your Teams phone common area resource account is configured for successful sign on.

 ## Next steps

 Now that you've set up and signed in common area phones for your organization, you can manage them in the Teams admin center.
 See [Microsoft Teams: Managing your devices](../devices/device-management.md) to learn more.